magnesj/ResInsight/docs/Completions.md

 **Location defined by** -- This parameter has three options, “Start/End/Number of Subs”, “Start/End/Spacing” and “User Specified”.
 The setting will control which of the **location** parameters the user can control and which are calculated automatically.
 - **Start MD / End MD** -- Position, in Measured depth along the well, of the first / last fishbone Sub.
 The unit will be dependent on unit system for the well (m for metric units and ft for field units).
 - **Measured Depths** -- The measured depth of the fishbone subs.
 If the “location defined by” is set to the “User specified” option, only this property will be available to the user.

+Laterals configurations sets up the configuration of the laterals at each sub position.
+- **Laterals Per Sub** -- Number of laterals for each sub position
+- **Lenght(s)** -- Length of each lateral, in m or ft.
+- **Exit Angle** -- Exit angle for fishbone lateral, in degree.
+- **Build Angle** -- Build angle for fishbone lateral, in degree pr meter.
-- **Lateral configuration Orientation** -- Can be “Fixed Angle”, in which case the user can specify the angle for the first lateral, or “Random angle” where each sub will have a random orientation.
+- **Orientation** -- Can be “Fixed Angle”, in which case the user can specify the angle for the first lateral, or “Random angle” where each sub will have a random orientation.
 Notice that the angle between each of the laterals will be constant, with the laterals equally spaced.
 - **Install Success Rate** -- Gives the probability of success for installation of each of the fishbones laterals.
 If 1, all laterals are installed.

 <div class="note info">